Gujō, Gifu: Government

 Gujō has a mayor-council form of government with a directly elected mayor and a unicameral city assembly of 18 members.

 Economy

 Food replicas

 Gujō is a leading producer of food replicas in Japan.
 Many of the food replicas, used by restaurants to decorate their windows and inform patrons of their dishes, are produced here.

 Education

-Gujō has 22 public elementary schools and eight public middle schools operated by the city government, and two public high school operated by the Gifu Prefectural Board of Education.
+Gujō has 22 public elementary schools, eight public middle schools operated by the city government, two public high school operated by the Gifu Prefectural Board of Education.